Research

 Range-wide Phylogeography

-My work in phylogeography has largely focused on widespread species like carnivores and ungulates.
+My work in phylogeography has largely focused on widespread mammals like rodents, carnivores, and ungulates.
 Despite these species’ tendencies to be generalists and highly mobile, evolutionary histories vary widely.
 For example, I have documented deep divergence between lineages in gray fox and little structure in American badgers (left).
 Identifying areas of secondary contact and hybridization between these lineages are also important for understanding reproductive isolation and adaptation of evolutionary lineages, so much of my phylogenetic work also focuses on hybrid zones in North America (e.g., Great Plains and Pacific Northwest).
 Going forward, genomics offers an exciting toolkit to investigate adaptive variation and gene flow within evolutionary lineages, and ultimately examine evolutionary mechanisms across time and space.

-Conservation and Landscape Genetics
+Conservation Genetics

 Examining human impacts on imperiled populations

-Publications
+Selected Publications

 Kierepka EM, Anderson SJ, Swihart RK, Rhodes Jr OE (2020) Differing landscape effects on genetic diversity and differentiation in eastern chipmunks.
-Heredity. doi: https://doi.org/10.1038/s41437-020-0293-0.
+Heredity 124: 457-468.

 Davis AJ, Keiter DA, Kierepka EM, Slootmaker C, Piaggio AJ, Beasley JC, Pepin KM (2020) A comparison of cost and quality of three methods for estimating density for wild pig (Sus scrofa).
 Scientific Reports 10: 1-14.